 John McLarty: Yes to the spirit.

-John McLarty: gonna that individual training.
+John McLarty: That individual training.

-John McLarty: I’m about to do this study, present this study on the image of God.
+John McLarty: And let me go back to that, Kim, for just a second because it’s this idea of being transformed into the same image from glory to glory.
+I’m about to do this study, present this study on the image of God.
 We were created in the image of God.
 Think of, you know, back Adam and Eve.
 We lost that.
 But once we’re saved, we have that born again nature.
+But then through the transformation we’re talking about, that image of God, which God’s spiritual, that fruit is love, joy, peace, long suffering, that begins to shine back out.
+It can be covered by the flesh.

 Kimberly Faith: That’s good.

-John McLarty: But that’s this transformation.
-Yes.
-So if somebody is letting God transform this should be shining forth from your life.
+John McLarty: So if somebody is letting God transform, this should be shining forth from your life.
 If you’re letting the Spirit control you, your life should be characterized by love, joy, peace.
 And I don’t say that lightly because we get blindsided.
+This is the challenge.
+But it’s so interesting that as that happens, we begin to look more like him.

-John McLarty: what is Jesus?
-What would what would Jesus do?
+John McLarty: What would Jesus do?

+Kimberly Faith: You know, the sobering reality is that for many believers, including myself, that we’re living at a fraction of the spirit’s intended presence in our life, and we don’t even know if we’re doing it.
+We don’t even realize it.
+I will just kind of wrap up with this.
 And this goes back to, I think it was C. S. Lewis or one of the writers I like to read, said if a child who’s lived in the ghetto their whole life, who’s never been to the seashore, can really not understand the beauty of living on the beach or being on the beach.
-But once you’ve been there, you never wanna go back to the ghetto.
-Right.
+But once you’ve been there, you never want to go back to the ghetto.

-The experience of the Holy Spirit.
+Kimberly Faith: That’s the experience of the Holy Spirit.

 John McLarty: Amen.